Why should students take the UTell Us survey?

 Explain more about the prize drawings.

 When students take the time to tell us about their experience at UT, we take their responses very seriously.
-In 2020, the focus of the survey will be understanding the impact of COVID-19 on the student experience.
+In 2020, the focus of the survey was understanding the impact of COVID-19 on the student experience.
 Responses will be used to develop programs, policies, and services to address students' needs now and in the future.

 When the survey is administered, students can access the survey online using a single sign-on link sent via email, shared via social media, and available on studentsuccess.utexas.edu/utellus.